ankumar/Programming-machine-learning/README.md

 ## Endpoints

-started with this one endpoint, Completions (now Legacy) **/completions** with text Input/Output
+started with this one endpoint, Completions (now Legacy) **/completions** with Text Input/Output

-Then ChatGPT, Chat completions **/chat/completions**  with messages Input/Output
+Then ChatGPT, Chat completions **/chat/completions**  with Messages Input/Output

 3. Image generation		**/images/generations**
 4. Text to speech			**/audio/speech**